-Although inner ear disorders can be a cause of dizziness, dizziness can also be caused by problems that have nothing to do with the inner ear.
-Some of these problems include anxiety, arrhythmia, stroke, heart attack, defective heart valves, orthostatic hypotension, hardening of the arteries, hypothyroidism, hypoglycemia, epilepsy, brain tumors, and congenital malformations of the brain or skull.

-Dizziness is also a common side-effect of certain drugs, and it can be caused by exposure to toxic chemicals.

-Since many of these conditions are lifethreatening, your doctor must be careful to rule them out first.
+dizziness: Although inner ear disorders are a common cause of dizziness, dizziness can also be caused by problems that have nothing to do with the inner ear.
+Some of these problems include arrhythmia, stroke, heart attack, defective heart valves, orthostatic hypotension, hardening of the arteries, hypothyroidism, hypoglycemia, epilepsy, brain tumors, and congenital malformations of the brain or skull.
+Dizziness is also a common side-effect of drugs, and it can be caused by exposure to toxic chemicals.
+Since many of these conditions are life-threatening, your doctor must be careful to rule them out first.

-Even if your doctor is able to determine the cause of your dizziness originates from your inner ear's balance system, which is called the vestibular system, there are many different possibilities.
-Inner ear disorders that cause vertigo are most commonly caused by Benign Paroxysmal Positional Vertigo (BPPV).
-Less common inner ear disorders include Ménière's disease, vestibular neuritis, otosclerosis, labyrinthitis, acoustic neuroma and perilymph fistula.
-Other diseases that can affect the inner ear or the parts of the brain devoted to balance include migraine, allergies, multiple sclerosis, syphilis and other bacterial and viral infections, and diabetes.
+Even if your doctor is able to determine that the cause of your dizziness is in your inner ear's balance system, which is called the vestibular system, there are many different possibilities.
+Disorders that cause dizziness and affect the inner ear itself include Ménière's disease, otosclerosis, endolymphatic hydrops, labyrinthitis, cupulolithiasis, acoustic neuroma, and perilymph fistula.
+Other diseases that can affect the inner ear or the parts of the brain devoted to balance include allergies, multiple sclerosis, syphilis and other bacterial and viral infections, and diabetes.
 The inner ear can also be damaged by blows to the head or whiplash injuries.
 Even anxiety can cause dizziness.
 Determining exactly which one or which combination of these disorders is causing your problem can take a great deal of time and can require visits to many different specialists who may order and sometimes repeat many different specialized tests.